 Top Tip: If you know someone who owns a bar or restaurant get them to save corks for you.

 Specifically Douwe Egberts coffee jars.
-You know the ones with the thick glass and fancy lids?
+Do you know the ones with thick glass and fancy lids?
 Collectable in their own right these jars can be used by jam makers, people wanting to make their own Yankee style candles or even as home-made table decorations on wedding tables.